PEXANE2/azure-docs.tr-tr/articles/virtual-machines/linux/openshift-troubleshooting.md

 ## <a name="additional-tools"></a>Ek araçlar

-Bazı hataları daha fazla bilgi için aşağıdaki komutları kullanabilirsiniz:
+Bazı hatalarda, daha fazla bilgi edinmek için aşağıdaki komutları da kullanabilirsiniz:

-1. systemctl durumu \<hizmet >
+1. systemctl durum \<Hizmeti >
-2. journalctl -xe
+2. journalctl-XE